Morgan Stanley profit jumps 45% on trading boom

 Bank's earnings attributable to common shareholders rose to $3.2 billion

-(Reuters) - Morgan Stanley posted a 45% rise in quarterly profit on Thursday, driven by strong trading gains as the coronavirus pandemic whipsawed global financial markets since March.
+(Reuters) - Morgan Stanley posted a better-than-expected surge in quarterly profit on Thursday, driven by strong trading gains as the coronavirus pandemic drove record swings in global financial markets.

 Continue Reading Below